-PUBLIC ANNOUNCEMENT: The next BRETSA (Boulder Regional Telephone Service Authority) meeting is November 18 at 9:00 am and is held at the Boulder County Sheriff's Office, 5600 Flatirons Parkway in Boulder.
-The November agenda item is the CAD Software update.
+The Boulder Regional Telephone Service Authority will meet at 09:00 a.m. on January 27th, 2020 at the Boulder County Sheriff’s Office, 5600 Flatirons Pkwy., Boulder, CO 80301.
+The main agenda item is the CAD Software update.

 The Longmont Emergency Communication Center (LECC) is the public safety answering point for the City of Longmont.
 All 911 calls and a myriad of other emergency and non-emergency calls are routed to the LECC for processing.
 Our highly trained Communications Specialists prioritize all calls as requests for emergency, urgent and less critical calls for service.
 They identify the best resource for police, fire, and the ambulance to resolve each incident and route the information appropriately 24 hours a day, 365 days per year.
 LECC now has the capability of handling text to 9-1-1 calls (Call If You Can.
 Text If You Must).